oKermorgant/ecn_arpro/README.md

 Mobile robot and Maze are used for the assessment (C++ only as it is using existing code).

-The project is host on gitlab.univ-nantes.fr, github is only a mirror.
+The project is hosted on gitlab.univ-nantes.fr, github is only a mirror.